 How the Facebook affiliate conversion integration works

 To properly integrate your affiliate conversions in your Facebook Pixels (via postbacks or Facebook Conversion API), we track your sessions, clicks and conversions and match them.
-In order to do so we use SubIDs, which means that we will automatically place SubIDs in your affiliate links, which will help us to trace the sales back to the traffic data.
+In order to do so we use SubIDs, which means that we will automatically place SubIDs in your affiliate links, which will help us to trace the conversions back to the traffic data.

 So all in all our tool tracks your data in two essential steps: